About Us

 An introduction and friendly story of sorts of who we are and where we came from.

-I'm Joe, a small business owner and webmaster of this website.
+I'm Joe, business owner and own this website.
 My son is Nicholas - my assistant, part-time valuable web design critic, customer relations, packaging.
 My best friend.
-We are a small USA manufacturer & supplier.
-We offer a small line of unique custom weathering products for Hobby Model Railroading.
+We are a small USA manufacturer & international retail supplier.
+We offer our own unique custom weathering products for Hobby Custom Model Railroading.

-Besides a retired career in union commercial construction, I've acquired some past experience to create new, and or improved products in this model trains hobby and market.
-Nick and I enjoy being today a business that I originally started in 1997 when I began selling just one product on eBay when it was first incorporated in 1995.
-The Decal & Detail Remover was the first product.
+Besides having enjoyed a very successfully travelled career in non union and then union residential and commercial construction, I've acquired past experience to create new, and or improved products in this model train hobby and market.
+Nick, and I enjoy today being a business that I originally started in 1997.
+That was when I began selling just one product on eBay when it was first incorporated in 1995.
+The Decal & Detail Remover.

 In High School one of my studies was Chemistry.
 During my last year in school I got a 2nd shift job at the General Electric Co.
 I got hired as an apprentice in locomotive assembly (foreign, domestic, and Amtrak).
 Leaving as a Mechanic 5 years later after and a 1 year layoff when Amtrak was discontinued with GE during bad economic times.
-I then decided on a new path in the construction trades.
+I then charted onto a new path in the construction trades.
+So lucky for me!
+Eventually seeing the country as a very well paid professional tradesman and supervision it was, for me anyway, far better than a time clock at my work station inside a factory.
+But I will never regret a second of it working and learning on the factory floor!

 Owing to that love of Trains..
-I built a 2 level 6' x 32' (1.8m x 9.8m) HO layout in my parent's 3rd fl. apartment building.
+I built a 6' x 32' (1.8m x 9.8m) HO layout in my parent's 3rd fl. apartment building.
 It was brass track.
 That is when I first became obsessed with the sides of my track not looking "real".
 My first idea was using black and brown Magic Marker pens.
 Does that sound familiar today?
-Ha Ha.
 But this was very short lived.
 The sharp track rail ties shredded the tips.
-Dragging a felt marker across smooth metal rails was just plain not at all adequate preventing brass to show through.
-But funny how a half century later today modelers are still trying it.
+Dragging a felt marker across smooth metal rails was just not at all the way.
+But funny a half century later today modelers are still trying it.
 So the idea for weathering model railroad track and more has stuck with me.
+After many dozens of combinations in my trials I continually was obsessed with improvement.
 I invented and developed a reusable, refillable mini paint roller specially designed for painting model railroad track.
-A crude initial fabrication but it had promise!
-Countless hours later I developed on several improved versions with that mini roller tool.
 Culminating in my latest version called - Rusty Rails Painter.

 About the same time came the desire to safely renumber about 50 Nickle Plate coal cars.
-I began experimenting with obviously- paint removers, brake fluid, you name it.
+I began experimenting with- paint removers, brake fluid, you name it.
 Again many trials.
-Today Joe's Decal & Detail Remover keeps evolving with the new formulas the hobby train manufacturers use in painting our models.
+So in 1995 Joe's Decal & Detail Remover became a thing, popular amongst a growing railroad community, then sales, and today keeps evolving with the new formulas the hobby train manufacturers use in painting our models.

 Not being much of an artist I wanted to weather scenery, buildings, and rolling stock.
 The powders and paints were ok but then one needed to seal it with clear so it wouldn't fall off or smear when handled.
 That seemed to be a final say with it- You better like it or else!
 Too often the look even later was not ideal to me.
 So I began formulating liquid colored dyes that feature being that when even after they dry they can be re-manipulated by a liquid again.
 But then when dry- not need any sealers to prevent a later change and yet be safe to handle.
 The only change since 2022 was going back to a powder with the Limestone color.
 There really are many color tones to this Limestone color and can be mixed / blended with the other liquid dyes to yield even more favorable results such as with having a spot paste consistency!
 It is soluble and has the same advantages as the liquid dye.
 The range of transparency is excellent too.